A message about any structure of ancient Rome. Types of Roman public buildings and engineering structures. Architectural structures of Ancient Rome

 Imperial.

-The Romans, unlike their neighbors the Greeks, the poets and philosophers, had a utilitarian temperament.
-They were conquerors, lawyers and builders.
-Therefore, the architecture of Ancient Rome was applied in nature.
-It reached its greatest prosperity in engineering buildings: bridges, baths, aqueducts, roads.
+The Romans, unlike their neighbors the Greeks, poets and philosophers, had a utilitarian character.
+These were conquerors, lawyers and builders.
+Therefore, the architecture of Ancient Rome was of an applied nature.
+It reached its greatest flourishing in engineering buildings: bridges, baths, aqueducts, roads.

 E The stages of development of the architecture of Ancient Rome can be divided into four periods:

-First of which covers the time from the founding of Rome to the middle of the 2nd century BC.
+First of which covers the time from the founding of Rome to the middle of the 2nd century.
 BC e.
-This time is still poor in buildings, and even those that arose then had a purely Etruscan character.
-Most of the buildings in the early days of the existence of the Roman state were undertaken for public benefit.
-Such were the canals for the sewage of the city, with the main tunnel - the Great Cloaca, which carried water and sewage from the low parts of Rome to the Tiber, excellent roads, among other things, the Appian Way, magnificently paved with large, tightly fitting stones, aqueducts, the Mamertine prison and the first basilicas.
+This time was still poor in buildings, and even those that arose then were of a purely Etruscan character.
+Most of the constructions in the early days of the Roman state were undertaken for public benefit.
+These were the canals for the sewerage of the city, with the main tunnel - the Great Cloaca, which carried water and sewage from the low-lying parts of Rome to the Tiber, beautiful roads, among other things, the Appian Way, magnificently paved with large, tightly fitted stones, aqueducts, the Mamertine prison and the first basilicas.

 Second period

-The type of basilica received its full development in the second period of Roman architecture, in which the Greek influence, which even before it began to penetrate into it, was already very strongly reflected in it.
-This period, lasting from the middle of the II century. before the fall of republican rule (that is, until 31 BC), it was also marked by the appearance in Rome of the first marble temples, while before temples were built from local volcanic rocks, piperine and travertine; at the same time, similar buildings, both in plan and in design, began to look more like Greek ones, although they constantly retained some differences from them.
+The type of basilica received its full development in the second period of Roman architecture, in which the Greek influence, which had even before begun to penetrate it, was already very strongly reflected in it.
+This period, lasting from the middle of the 2nd century. before the fall of republican rule (that is, until 31 BC), was also marked by the appearance in Rome of the first marble temples, whereas previously temples were built from local volcanic rocks, piperine and travertine; at the same time, such buildings, both in plan and design, began to resemble Greek ones, although they always retained some differences from them.

 The Roman temple of this and subsequent eras usually consisted of one cella of an oblong, quadrangular shape, standing on a high foundation, and to which a staircase led only from one, short, front side.
-Climbing this staircase, one finds oneself in a portico with columns, at the back of which there is a door leading to a cella, which receives light only through this door when it is open.
+Climbing these stairs, you find yourself in a portico with columns, in the depths of which there is a door leading to the cella, which receives light only through this door when it is open.

-Sometimes the columns decorated only the portico of the temple (prostyle); sometimes the sides of the cella (a kind of peripter) were also furnished nearby, but they were not available on the back side; sometimes, instead of real columns, semi-columns protruding from the walls of the cella (a kind of pseudoperipter) were used.
-The roof of the building has always been gable, with a triangular pediment above the portico.
+Sometimes the columns decorated only the portico of the temple (prostyle); sometimes the sides of the cella (genus periptera) were also furnished nearby, but they were not present on the back side; sometimes, instead of real columns, half-columns protruding from the walls of the cella (genus pseudoperiptera) were used.
+The roof of the building was always gable, with a triangular pediment above the portico.

-Along with similar sanctuaries of the Greek type, the Romans built, in honor of certain deities, round temples, constituting their own invention, introducing into them, however, many Greek elements.
+Along with similar sanctuaries of the Greek type, the Romans built, in honor of certain deities, round temples, which were their own invention, introducing into them, however, many Greek elements.

-Of the temples belonging to the period under consideration, one can point to the Temple of the Portun, which has survived to a certain extent - a pseudo-peripter with a portico of a heavy Ionic style and the round Temple of Vesta, furnished with 20 columns of the Roman Corinthian style that has not yet been fully developed, with a low cone-shaped roof of marble tiles.
+Of the temples belonging to the period under consideration, we can point to the preserved to a certain extent Temple of Portunus - a pseudo-peripter with a portico of heavy Ionic style and the round Temple of Vesta, furnished with 20 columns of the not yet fully developed Roman-Corinthian style, with a low cone-shaped roof made of marble tiles.

 Third period

 At the same time, the Romans began to widely use concrete.
-New types of buildings appear, for example, basilicas, where trade transactions were made and courts were decided, circuses, where chariot competitions took place, libraries, places for games, for walks, surrounded by a park.
-A new type of monumental structure appears - the triumphal arch.
-Improving the technique of arch construction contributes to the active construction of aqueducts and bridges.
+New types of buildings appeared, for example, basilicas, where trade transactions were carried out and courts were held, circuses, where chariot competitions took place, libraries, places for games, for walks, surrounded by a park.
+A new type of monumental structure emerges - the triumphal arch.
+Improving arch construction techniques contributes to the active construction of aqueducts and bridges.
 Typically Roman, however, are the triumphal arches and columns abounding in sculpture, erected in honor of imperial victories and conquests.
 Even more impressive is the Roman engineering prowess in the construction of roads, bridges, aqueducts, sewers and fortifications.

-Roman art was inferior to Greek art in the elegance of proportions, but not in technical skill.
-The construction of two of the most famous Roman monuments belongs to this period: the Colosseum (the largest amphitheater of the ancient world) - one of the many grandiose structures erected by the Romans throughout the empire, as well as the Pantheon, a temple in the name of all the gods.
-The walls, ceilings and floors of public buildings, as well as the palaces of emperors and wealthy private houses, were decorated with paintings or mosaics.
-In architecture, the Romans also lacked the Greek sense of style and taste, but they were more technically skilled in the construction of arches, vaults, and domes.
-Construction was carried out in huge trenches, as the vast empire needed amazing public buildings.
+Roman art was inferior to Greek art in grace of proportions, but not in technical skill.
+The construction of two of the most famous Roman monuments dates back to this period: the Colosseum (the largest amphitheater of the ancient world), one of the many grandiose structures erected by the Romans throughout the empire, and the Pantheon, a temple in the name of all the gods.
+The walls, ceilings and floors of public buildings, as well as the palaces of emperors and rich houses of private individuals were decorated with paintings or mosaics.
+In architecture, the Romans also lacked the Greek sense of style and taste, but they were more technically skilled in the construction of arches, vaults and domes.
+Construction was carried out in huge trenches, as the vast empire needed stunning public buildings.

 The fourth period

-After Hadrian, Roman architecture rapidly declined, going into pretentiousness of motives, excess of decorations, into a mixture of the most diverse forms and into the irrationality of their use.
-The fourth, last period in the history of Roman architecture begins, lasting until the final victory of Christianity over paganism (from 138 to 300).
-And at this time, each emperor is trying to leave a memory of some significant building.
-Antoninus the Pious builds the temple of Antoninus and Faustina in Rome; Marcus Aurelius - a column of his name on the model of Trayanova; Septimius Severus - heavy triumphal gates burdened with architectural and sculptural decorations in imitation of the arch of Titus, as well as a small, but harmonious in proportions and noble and beautiful in detail, the Temple of Vesta in Tivoli.
-Caracalla endows Rome with unusually extensive and luxurious public baths, Aurelian - with a colossal temple of the Sun.
-Under Diocletian, baths were built that were even more spacious and magnificent than the baths of Caracalla, but which, in terms of design and location, were only a fragment from them.
+After Hadrian, Roman architecture quickly declined, giving way to pretentiousness of motifs, excess of decoration, confusion of the most heterogeneous forms and irrationality of their use.
+The fourth and final period in the history of Roman architecture begins, lasting until the final victory of Christianity over paganism (from 138 to 300).
+And at this time, every emperor tries to leave a memory behind him with some significant building.
+Antoninus the Pious builds the temple of Antoninus and Faustina in Rome; Marcus Aurelius - a column of his name, modeled after Trayanova; Septimius Severus - a heavy triumphal gate, burdened with architectural and sculptural decorations in imitation of the Arch of Titus, as well as a small, but harmonious in proportions and noble-beautiful in details, the Temple of Vesta in Tivoli.
+Caracalla endows Rome with unusually extensive and luxurious public baths, Aurelian - a colossal temple of the Sun.
+Under Diocletian, baths were built that were even more spacious and magnificent than the baths of Caracalla, but which, in design and location, were only chipped from them.
 No less colossal was the palace built by this emperor in Spalato (in Dalmatia), from the stones of which a significant part of this city was subsequently built.

 Temple of Antoninus and Faustina